wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-cluster-nodetypes.md

 <properties
-   pageTitle="Tipos de nós do Service Fabric e conjuntos de escala da VM | Microsoft Azure" description="Descreve como os tipos de nó do Service Fabric se relacionam com os conjuntos de escala da VM e como fazer a conexão remota com uma instância de conjunto de escala da VM ou um nó de cluster." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Service Fabric node types and VM Scale Sets | Microsoft Azure" description="Describes how Service Fabric node types relate to VM Scale Sets and how to remote connect to a VM Scale Set instance or a cluster node." services="service-fabric" documentationCenter=".net" authors="ChackDan"